vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Banaras, who wrote in 1862, as follows : (A.E.) te the next 21st March (V.E.), there will be &

-"Since the nirayaņa sain krāntis cannot be determined continuous night for gió months.
+"Since the nirayaṇa sain krāntis cannot be determined continuous night for gió months.

 with precision and without doubt and since the nirayana The position described above is for the northern hemis-. raśis have no bearing on the ecliptic and its northern and phere, viz., for those dwelling north of the equator.
 In the southern halves, we must not kanker after nirayanus system southern hemisphere the position is just reversed ; whan for the purposes of our religious and other rites.
 We must the day is longer in the northern hemisphere, it is shorter: accept sāyana and our religious and other rites should be in the southern hemisphere.